 Brill Building songwriters Barry Mann & Cynthia Weil

-on Sound Opinions, June 2011.
+on the Sound Opinions rock-and-roll talk show, June 2011.
 This couple would definitely make my desert-island dinner party guest list!

 1965 ~ "We Gotta Get Out of This Place," written by Barry Mann & Cynthia Weil, recorded by The Animals for Columbia/MGM